centreon/centreon-documentation/versioned_docs/version-24.10/graph-views/map-web-update.md

 3. Clear your browser cache.

+4. Finalize the update of the module and the widget in the Centreon interface **Administration > Extensions > Manager**.

-4. Restart the **centreon-map-engine** service using the following command:
+5. Restart the **centreon-map-engine** service using the following command:

   ```shell
   sudo systemctl start centreon-map-engine